ned14/outcome/Readme.md

 far more efficient implementation.
 Maybe try relocating AFIO's enqueued_task into a lightweight packaged_task design?
  - [ ] option<bool> et al should really be 1 byte storage, not 2 bytes.
+ - [ ] Use of reinterpret_cast to implement future => shared_future is naughty and should be done properly.

 # Benchmarks with early lightweight future-promise: